NextCenturyCorporation/neon-dash/src/app/library/README.md

 To use your own Visualization Elements:

-1. It's best if your Visualization Element has a "draw" function that accepts an array of [search data objects](#search-data-object).
-If it does not, you will need to add a `dataReceived` event listener to a Search Component and use [custom data transformations](#using-custom-data-transformations) to notify your Visualization Element to render the search data.
+1. It's best if your Visualization element has a "draw data" function that accepts an **array of [search data objects](#search-data-object)**.
+If it does not, you will need to add a `dataReceived` event listener to a Search Component and use [search data transformations](#transforming-search-data-to-send-to-my-visualization) to notify your Visualization element to render the search data.
-2. If you want your Visualization Element to generate search filters, your Visualization Element should emit filter events with a `values` property in its [event detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) containing a [filter data array](#filter-data-array).
-If it does not, you will need to use [custom data transformations](#using-custom-data-transformations) to call the `updateFilters` function on the Filter Component in order to create the new filters.
+2. If you want your Visualization element to generate search filters, it's best if your Visualization element emits filter events with a `values` property in its [event detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) containing a **[filter data array](#filter-data-array)**.
+If it does not, you will need to use [filter output data transformations](#transforming-filter-data-sent-from-my-visualization) to call the `updateFilters` function on the Filter Component in order for it to create the new filters.
+3. We recommend that all filterable visualizations should be able to accept [externally filtered data](#what-is-externally-filtered-data), so it's best if your Visualization element has a "change filters" function that accepts a **[filter data array](#filter-data-array)**.
+If it does not, you will need to use [filter input data transformations](#transforming-filter-data-to-send-to-my-visualization) to notify your Visualization element to change its filtered values.

 #### Search Data Object

 A search data object contains three properties: `aggregations`, an object containing the names and values of all aggregations returned by the search query; `fields`, an object containing the names and values of all fields returned by the search query; and `filtered`, a boolean indicating if the record is filtered based on the Search Component's [filter designs](#what-is-a-filter-design).

-For example:
+Examples:

 ```js
 {